CHILD PROTECTION POLICY

 - Ensure that any procedures relating to the conduct of workers and members are implemented in a consistent and equitable manner

 - Facilitate opportunities for children and young people to express their ideas and views on a wide range of issues in connection with the service they are provided with and to have access to the organisation’s Complaints Procedure.

-- Facilitate involvement of parents or carers in the work of the organisation and to make child protection policies and procedures available to them
+- Facilitate involvement of parents or carers in the work of the organisation and to make Safeguarding procedures available to them.

 - This policy will be regularly monitored by the Executive Committee of the organisation and will be subject to annual review.